Emotional and Medical Risks of Surrogacy

 With that in mind, it is important to consider all the risks that come with being a Surrogate before committing to it.
 Being a Surrogate does entail committing yourself to taking fertility medications and carrying a baby that does not belong to you.

-There are some risks of surrogacy that are more common than others.
+Some risks of surrogacy are more common than others.
 It is recommended that you talk to your physician, your fertility center, and your surrogacy agency.
 This way you can know what your specific journey entails.
 Your agency should be able to discuss your particular health, emotional, and financial concerns.
 These could be involved based on your circumstances.

-Another option for discussing your surrogacy journey include online support groups and blogs.
-Here you are able to connect with other Surrogates who have gone through the process themselves.
+Another option for discussing your surrogacy journey includes online support groups and blogs.
+Here you can connect with other Surrogates who have gone through the process themselves.
 Some of these blogs are:

 Medical Issues & Risks with Surrogacy